Grants & Funding

-- Object Codes/Object Code Definitions (PDF) – object codes used for budget purposes and definitions of the costs associated with each code
+- Object Codes/Object Code Definitions-This is a PDF document. – object codes used for budget purposes and definitions of the costs associated with each code

-- Suggestions for Appropriate Use of Early Childhood Special Education Funds (PDF) – planning ideas for the use of federal preschool special education funding
+- Suggestions for Appropriate Use of Early Childhood Special Education Funds-This is a PDF document. – planning ideas for the use of federal preschool special education funding

-- Contact Directory (PDF) – VDOE personnel responsible for specific sections of the annual plan / part B flow-through application
+- Contact Directory-This is a Word document. – VDOE personnel responsible for specific sections of the annual plan / part B flow-through application

 - OMEGA – VDOE’s automated grant application and reimbursement system.